mdaines/viz-js/packages/viz/README.md

 # Viz.js

-This project builds [Graphviz](http://www.graphviz.org) with [Emscripten](https://emscripten.org) and provides a simple wrapper for using it on the web.
+This project builds [Graphviz](http://www.graphviz.org) with [Emscripten](https://emscripten.org) and provides a wrapper for using it in Node or on the web.

 ## Install